thanos-io/thanos/docs/components/query.md

 # Querier/Query

-The Querier component (also known as "Query") implements the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/) to query data in a Thanos cluster via PromQL.
+The `thanos query` command (also known as "Querier") implements the [Prometheus HTTP v1 API](https://prometheus.io/docs/prometheus/latest/querying/api/) to query data in a Thanos cluster via PromQL.

 In short, it gathers the data needed to evaluate the query from underlying [StoreAPIs](../../pkg/store/storepb/rpc.proto), evaluates the query and returns the result.